Tshotshh/Tphd/content/authors/admin/_index.md

 status:
   icon: ☕️
 superuser: true
-title: Alice Wu 吳恩達
+title: Tshotsho 吳恩達
 ---

-Salamander is an assistant professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Tshotsho is currently a doctoral student at the faculty of agricultural sciences of University of Hohenheim.
+His research interests include social networks, organic farming and bayesian statistics.
 {style="text-align: justify;"}